 Dallin also interned at Hughes Network Systems, an satellite internet service provider.
 He headed a project to better analyze data by implementing and using Logstash, ElasticSearch, and Grafana and honed his Python skills while doing so.

 While he finished up his Bachelor’s degree, Dallin became a network security engineer at BYU’s Office of Information Technology.
-His senior capstone project was designing and building an intrusion detection system (IDS) using Bro.
 Even as a student employee he wrote python scripts, analyzed network traffic, did DDoS mitigation, optimized next-gen firewalls, configured Cisco gear, and maintained content filters.
+For his senior capstone project he designed and built an intrusion detection system (IDS) using Bro.